pagehop/api.pagehopapp.com/source/page-loop-js.md

 # How long can it run?

 Your recipe will timeout after 30 seconds.
-Scrape can't go for longer than 10 seconds (including loading the url), if it does, the callback will return an error with type prop "timeout".
+Scrape can't go for longer than 10 seconds (including loading the url), if it does, the callback will return an error with a `type` prop (saying "timeout") and a `message` prop.

+If your recipe (page-loop.js being the entry point) times-out, you will see the error in the UI.

+# What if it fails?

+If page-loop.js has a syntax error or fails during runtime, your recipe will fail and you will see the error in the UI.

 # Examples